Motor coaches require one-way traffic control through the Zion-Mt.Carmel Tunnel

 Pass is valid for the day of purchase and the next six days for a vehicle carrying the same group of passengers.

 A commercial tour is defined as consisting of one or more persons traveling on an itinerary that has been packaged, priced, or sold for leisure or recreational purposes by an organization that realizes financial gain through the provision of the service.
 The entry fees of commercial tours are based upon the total capacity of vehicles that can carry seven or more passengers regardless of the actual number of passengers.
-Possession of an annual or lifetime pass or the ages of the passengers does not affect the price charged unless the vehicle's capacity is less than 7 passengers, excluding the driver.
+Refer to the Commercial Tour Fee Rate Schedule to determine the fee for vehicles with a capacity of 6 or less.
+Possession of an annual or lifetime pass or the ages of the passengers does not affect the price charged.

 Where To Park